 - What themes do you pursue and what medium do you use?

-I am on a journey through the landscape and the idea of “moving focus” in Chinese art inform my work.
-For me to be successful means combining three important elements: hand, eye and heart.
+I am on a journey through the landscape and use the idea of “moving focus” found in Asian art to inform my work.
+For me to be successful I strive to combine. three important elements: hand, eye and heart.
 The odd shapes in nature always call to me, knowing that in nature, there is always the infinite and the infinitesimal.
 I use a variety of mediums including encaustic, oil and wax, lithographic crayon and India ink working on wooden panels, canvas, and paper.

 - What makes you angry, what makes you happy?

-Intolerance makes me angry and working in the studio makes me happy…many things make me happy..too many to list.
+Intolerance makes me angry and working in the studio makes me happy.
+Many things make me happy; there are too many to list.